Italy vs England: How to watch, squad, kick off time and latest odds for Nations League clash

-Italy vs England: How to watch Nations League game, squad, what channel, kick off and latest odds
+Italy vs England: When does England play Italy, squad, England vs Italy previous results, kick off and latest odds

 Gareth Southgate and his England squad face Italy this evening at the San Siro in Milan.
 Here’s how you can watch the game on TV.